Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

     #### Reactions

-    **Deflect Attack**{.inl} The defender imposes **:d20-dis: Disadvantage**{ .d20 } on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.
+    **Deflect Attack**{.inl} The defender imposes **:d20-dis: Disadvantage**{.d20} on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.

 --8<-- "includes/snippets/spells2/lv0-5.md"